-- ix.
-In case of multiple adapters in the sytem, please repeat the steps from iv. to viii. to update/flash the firmware and Option ROM on all the adapters. - x.
+- x.
+In case of multiple adapters in the system, please repeat the steps from iv. to ix. to update/flash the firmware, Option ROM and boot configuration on all of them. - xi.
 To configure the base MAC address (optional), use the below command: